 I love to use humor as much as I can - and when appropriate - in my sessions.
 When you come in to my office, I want you to feel as welcome and comfortable as possible.
 I have water bottles on hand, snacks, and a Keurig machine for hot tea and coffee.
 I believe coming to counseling should never feel like visiting a doctor's office: clinical and cold.
 I strive for comfort, warmth, and safety.
 Come in uniform or sweats and feel free to kick your feet up and play with any of the dozens of items I have in my office for nervous energy.
 I do have an antique electric shock machine for "nervous system disorder" on my shelf and don't recommend that particular object...

 I am a Licensed Clinical Social Worker (LCSW-16034), a Clinical Supervisor, a Certified Emergency Responder and Public Safety Clinician, and a Certified Clinical Trauma Professional through IATP.
-I attend year-round trainings to remain current with the most recent research and evidenced-based treatments.

 My training includes (click on highlighted for more information)

 My experience includes

 I hold a Bachelor of Science in Human Services from University of Phoenix, where I graduated cum laude.
-I earned a Master of Social Work degree from Arizona State University, where I was a member of Phi Alpha Honor Society (LCSW-16034).
+I earned a Master of Social Work degree from Arizona State University, where I was a member of Phi Alpha Honor Society.

 Rhanda is in network with Aetna.
 For all other insurances, a form can be provided for you to submit for reimbursement if you have out of network benefits.
 Contact your insurance for more information.

 I graduated with my Bachelors in Social Work in 2015.
 Through the Advanced Standing Program at University of Nevada, Reno I received my Masters in Social work where I graduated magna cum laude.
 I’ve been a member of the Phi Alpha Honor Society since 2015.
 I’m committed to continuing my education with the most recent trainings and research to expand my knowledge and to provide the most up to date therapy approaches and modalities to my clients.

 I am a Licensed Master Social Worker (LMSW-17898).
 I am licensed and in good standing, with the AZ Board of Behavioral Health Examiners.